Timinator2000/Algorithm_X/01 - introduction/welcome.md

 <BR>[Killer Sudoku Extreme Challenge](https://www.codingame.com/training/hard/killer-sudoku-extreme-challenge) (+50 XP)
 <BR>[Tetris Floor](https://www.codingame.com/training/hard/tetris-floor) (+50 XP)

-# Prerequisites

-* Intermediate level knowledge of Python, including object-oriented programming concepts such as classes and class method overriding.
-However, if you are new to Python, going through this playground will identify some intermediate level concepts that you might consider moving to the top of your to-study list.

-* Cursory understanding of backtracking.
-To complete this playground, it is more important that you understand the general concept of backtracking than it is you be able to code a backtracking algorithm.

 # My Promise to You

 I wholeheartedly believe that working through this playground and the accompanying puzzles will be a great experience on multiple levels.
 How can I say this?
 All these things happened for me as I studied [Algorithm X]( https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) and applied it to as many puzzles as possible.
 I promise…